Self-SLAM-Lab/srrg_core/README.md

 * `visual_tracker`: tracks a specified number of features for a specified descriptor type over a sequence of images
 * `visual_stereo_matcher`: matches a specified number of features for a specified descriptor type of a stereo image pair
+* `monocular_sfm`: computes structure from motion by triangulating a stream of monocular images, for validation also stereo triangulation is performed (KITTI only)

 To get usage information launch any of the previous programs with the `-h` option: